xster/flutter-wiki/Desktop-shells.md

 ## Using the Shells

-Since there is currently no tooling support for desktop shells, you will need to write a runner application yourself, and link in the library, as well as any plugins you are using.
-This will require some familiarity with doing native development on your platform(s); if you don't already have experience with that, you'll probably want to check back later, when `flutter` tool support for desktop is available.
+Since `flutter create` does not yet support desktop, you will need to write a runner application yourself, and link in the library, as well as any plugins you are using.
+This will require some familiarity with doing native development on your platform(s); if you don't already have experience with that, you'll probably want to check back later, when `flutter create` support for desktop is available.

 See the headers that come with the library for your platform for information on using them.
 More documentation will be available in the future; for now it may be helpful to look at [the flutter-desktop-embedding